salsabilmislat/reading-notes/Read203.md

 Three different types of list:

-1. Ordered listsare: lists where each item in the list is numbered. represented by [ol] Each item in the list is placed between an opening [li] tag and a closing [/li] tag
+1. Ordered list: lists where each item in the list is numbered. represented by [ol] Each item in the list is placed between an opening [li] tag and a closing [/li] tag

 2. Unordered Lists: lists that begin with a bullet point (rather than characters that indicate order). represented by [ul] Each item in the list is placed between an opening [li] tag and a closing [/li] tag

-3. Definition lists: made up of a set of terms along with thedefinitions for each of those terms. represented by [dl] you will usually see pairs of [dt] the definition term and [dd]  This is used to contain the definition.
+3. Definition lists: made up of a set of terms along with the definitions for each of those terms. represented by [dl] you will usually see pairs of [dt] the definition term and [dd]  This is used to contain the definition.

-4. Nested lists: You can put a second list inside an [li] element to create a sublist or nested list.
+4. Nested lists: You can put a second list inside an [li] element to create a sub list or nested list.

 ## CSS Boxes